rajhraval/My100DaysOfSwiftUI/Project 10 - Cupcake Corner/Project10.md

 - Adding Codable conformance to @Published properties
 - Sending and recieving codable data with URLSession and SwiftUI
 - Validating and disabling forms

+### Project 10 - Cupcake Corner - Day 50 of 100DaysOfSwiftUI

+> Success is the sum of details - Harvey Firestone

+Today I learnt about:

+- Entering basic cupcake details
+- Adding user information for delivery address
+- Preparing for checkout of the cupcake delivery